Public Urged to Celebrate July 4th Safely

 and skyrockets are strictly prohibited off of tribal lands.
 Having or

 setting-off these fireworks off tribal land is illegal and subject to civil

 and criminal penalties of up to $1,000.

-The possession or discharge of M-80’s and larger, cherry bombs, tennis ball
+The possession or discharge of M-80’s and larger, cherry bombs,

-fine and/or imprisonment.
+subject to a fine and/or imprisonment.

 Responsibility for the legal and safe use of fireworks rest with the